 Akihiko Shinotake Laboratory

-In our laboratory, we are working on energy and environmental issues with combustion and heat transfer engineering as basic technologies, and conducting research that will lead to reduction of CO2 emissions as a measure to prevent global warming.
+Our laboratory uses combustion and heat transfer engineering as its fundamental technology to tackle energy and environmental issues, and is conducting research that will lead to the reduction of CO2 emissions as a measure to prevent global warming.

-Research themes include (1) research on blown fuel conversion (from coal to natural gas and biomass) in iron-making blast furnaces, (2) research on heat transfer behavior of threads with non-uniform thermal conductivity, and (3) energy sources, consumption, and emissions in industry.
-We will carry out research on flow efficiency.
+Research themes include: 1) research into fuel injection conversion in steelmaking blast furnaces (from coal to natural gas or biomass), 2) research into the heat transfer behavior of yarns with non-uniform thermal conductivity, and 3) research into improving the efficiency of energy sources, consumption, and emissions flows in industry.

 Basic Information

-Faculty name/Affiliation Akihiko Shinotake / Department of Mechanical and Precision Systems Faculty of Science and Engineering
+Faculty name/Affiliation Akihiko Shinotake / Department of Mechanical and Aerospace Engineering Course Department of Integrated Science and Engineering and Engineering

 Specialized Fields Combustion / heat transfer research